bgamari/ghc-wiki-import/ghc-darcs.md

+The first thing to do is install [ darcs](http://darcs.net/).

 A source tree consists of the GHC repository, with a set of packages in the libraries directory.
 We supply a script to automate the checking out of packages, `darcs-all`.
-First you should install [ darcs](http://darcs.net/).
-Then, checking out a tree goes like this:
+Checking out a tree goes like this:

 ```wiki